Joao-mds009/aspire-13-samples/node-express-redis/README.md

 - **AddViteApp**: React + TypeScript frontend with Vite
 - **AddYarp**: Single endpoint for frontend and API with path transforms
 - **AddRedis**: In-memory data store with automatic connection injection
-- **PublishWithStaticFiles**: Frontend embedded in YARP for production
+- **PublishWithStaticFiles**: Frontend embedded in YARP for publish mode
-- **Dual-Mode Operation**: Vite HMR in dev, static files in production
+- **Dual-Mode Operation**: Vite HMR in run mode, static files in publish mode

 ## Running